 Your text needs to speak to your target audience.
 Be exciting with your copy.
 Sell a lifestyle.
 Make sure to give enough product information, but also sell the benefits of the product.
 For example, if you sell fitness products, sell the idea of “losing X kilograms in 3 months” instead of just “a great abdominal workout”.

 Does your website instil “trust at first sight”?
 Strongly consider getting a well-known trustmark (seal-of-approval) from a trusted 3rd party certifier.
-The trustmark from Trusted Shops also includes a 30-day money-back guarantee, which can be reassuring to visitors of an unknown shop.
-Similarly, getting a closed review platform can help build trust once you get those first few customers under your belt.
+The Trusted Shops Trustmark also includes a 30-day Buyer Protection, which can be reassuring to visitors of an unknown shop.

 All in all, it’s worth looking at every little thing on the page.
 Think about it from a customer’s point of view.
 Would you honestly buy from this shop if you had a quick look around?
 Remember to get a few opinions and note all the feedback you receive.